Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-validator-payout.md

 validator itself, plus any stake bonded by nominators.

 > **NOTE:** Validators set their preference as a percentage of the block reward, _not_ an absolute
-> number of SOLAR.
-AXIACoin's block reward is based on the _total_ amount at stake, with the reward
+> number of AXC.
+AXIA's block reward is based on the _total_ amount at stake, with the reward
 > peaking when the amount staked is at 50% of the total supply.
 The commission is set as the amount
 > taken by the validator; that is, 0% commission means that the validator does not receive any
 > proportion of the rewards besides that owed to it from self-stake, and 100% commission means that